 If you apply auto wax to the areas behind your stove and sink, grease and gunk will wipe off easily.
 Your kitchen will sparkle, too.
 Apply, wait a few minutes then buff it clean.
 Now with a coat of car wax, the backsplash area will be so easy to wipe clean every time you clean that area.

 This will work equally well on drip pans.
 Be sure they are clean and then apply the wax and buff off.

 Wherever you see it—on the mailbox, door, and window frames, outdoor light fixtures, garage door mechanisms—clean the rust away with car wax.
 You’ll automatically prevent further corrosion from weather and water, too.

-Apply two coats of car wax to your snow shovel before you begin to clear the driveway and sidewalk.
-The snow will not stick, allowing you to glide through the task.
+Apply two coats of car wax to your snow shovel (or the inside of the chute if you use a snowblower) before you begin to clear the driveway and sidewalk.
+The snow will not stick, and that means you’ll glide through the task.

 *CAUTION: Car wax can leave a beautiful surface that is also slick.
 For this reason, DO NOT use car wax on the floor of anything—kitchen, porch, patio, tub, or shower.
 Doing so will create a slip-and-fall hazard that could be very dangerous.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, we earn from qualifying purchases by linking to Amazon affiliated sites.